Lucky for Life: First and second-prize payouts

-Unlike other American lottery games, Lucky for Life offers two annuitized prize levels; both are advertised as "lifetime" prizes.
-Beginning with the 2013 game modification, a first-prize winner can choose cash in lieu of the lifetime annuity; second-prize winners also are offered a cash option.
-A first-prize winner, if the annuity is chosen, receives, or shares, the equivalent of "$365,000 a YEAR, FOR LIFE" (the timing of the payments is according to the rules where the ticket was sold), with a 20-year guarantee; if the winner dies, payments continue to the winner's estate.
-Second prize is $25,000 A YEAR, FOR LIFE.
+Lucky for Life had multiple prize levels, two of which were advertised as "lifetime" prizes.
+Beginning with the 2013 game modification, a first-prize winner could choose cash or a lifetime annuity; second-prize winners were also offered a cash option.
+If the annuity was chosen, a first-prize winner received or shared, the equivalent of "$365,000 a YEAR, FOR LIFE" (the timing of the payments was determined by the rules applicable where the ticket was sold), with a 20-year guarantee; if the winner died, payments continued to the winner's estate.
+Second prize was $25,000 a year for life.

-LFL's double matrix, used beginning in January 2015, is 5 of 48 white balls and 1 of 18 green "Lucky Balls".
-The original, Connecticut-only version, was 4 of 39 white balls and 1 of 19 green balls; hence the name Lucky-4-Life.
-The format upon the change to its current name was 5/40 + 1/21; the 2013 game modification (including the new second "lifetime" prize tier and the introduction of a cash option) had 43 balls in each of the two drums.
+The original Connecticut-only version used 4 of 39 white balls and 1 of 19 green balls; hence the name Lucky-4-Life.
+The format changed to 5/40 + 1/21 when the game adopted its final name.
+During 2013 game modification, each of the two drums had 43 balls, corresponding to a selection matrix of 5/43 + 1/43.
+This modification also introduced a new second "lifetime" prize tier and a cash option.

-The 5/43 + 1/43 version never produced a top prize-winning ticket; the first winner under the current matrix was sold in South Carolina for the November 19, 2015 drawing.
-The winner, who claimed the prize anonymously under SCEL rules, was the first winner to choose cash in lieu of the annuity for the game's top prize, as all previous top prize winners are receiving their winnings under the game's pre-2013 rules.
+This 5/43 + 1/43 version never produced a top-prize-winning ticket.
+In January 2015, LFL used a double matrix, consisting of 5 of 48 white balls and 1 of 18 green "Lucky Balls".
+The first top-prize-winning ticket under this final matrix was sold in South Carolina for the November 19, 2015, drawing.
+The winner of this ticket, who claimed the prize anonymously under SCEL rules, was also the first winner to choose cash instead of the annuity.
+Previous top-prize winners are receiving their payments under the game's pre-2013 rules.